 Apple iMovie Tutorial 2017 - a brief, narrated video tutorial on using Apple's iMovie.
 If you're a Mac user, this is for you.
 While the latest version differs a bit, most of the features are the same.

 Audacity - a really great, freeware audio editor for Windows or Mac.
 Good for recording voice, mixing multiple tracks together, special audio effects. etc. Click link to download.
 If you need help getting started, download the Audacity quick reference.

-CITL New Media Center - if you need to speak with someone about questions you have or how to do something -- or, if you need access to a computer for editing, then this is the place.
+CITL - on the second floor McConnell Library.
+If you need to speak with someone about questions you have or how to do something -- or, if you need access to a computer for editing, then this is the place.
 Email firstname.lastname@example.org with general questions, or to set up an appointment with one of our staff, or to make a reservation to use a video editing station or learn more about video software.

 DSLR video tips - a short document containing tips for using a DSLR camera to shoot video.
 Anyone with questions can also email firstname.lastname@example.org for info or to set up an appointment to talk about it.

 Creative Commons Search - use to search Flickr, Google, SoundCloud, etc., for open-license images and audio to use in your movie.

 The Free Sound Project - use to find audio and sound effects for your movie (you have to sign up to download stuff, but it's free).